Getting to Gaia Sagrada

 Arrive a Day Early!

 It is a good idea to arrive a day early before the retreat starts, just in case you can’t catch a connecting flight for some reason.
 If you come to the retreat a day early you can settle in, rest, get rid of the jet lag from your trip, and ease in gently.
 Here are the non-retreat prices for the rooms, and food is $15 per day, help yourself.
 Meals are not prepared, but everything you need is there and you can prepare meals yourself, or join in with others who are making food together.
 It’s fun!
+You can check on your reservation form that you would like to arrive a day early or stay a day later, and it will automatically calculate your cost.

 Stay a Day Later!